RJayani/Hotel_Booking_Analytics_Snowflake/README.md

 ## Architecture Used: Medallion Pattern:

-### Bronze Layer (Raw Ingestion)
+### Bronze Layer (Raw Ingestion):
 - **Raw CSV loaded into Snowflake using File Formats, Internal Stages, COPY INTO**
 - **No transformations applied**
 - **All columns stored as STRING**

 ### Silver Layer (Cleaned & Standardized):
 - **Data cleaning and transformation logic**
          - *  Trimmed and standardized text fields
          - *  Fixed invalid or missing emails
          - *  Converted string dates to DATE format
          - *  Removed invalid date ranges
          - *  Converted numeric fields to proper types
          - *  Corrected typos in booking status
          - *  Removed negative values from revenue

-### Gold Layer (Analytics & KPIs)
+### Gold Layer (Analytics & KPIs):
 - ** Aggregated tables created for analytics and dashboards**:
            - *  Daily Booking Revenue
            - *  Revenue by City
            - *  Monthly Revenue & Bookings
            - *  Bookings by Status
            - *  Bookings by Room Type
            - *  These tables are optimized for BI tools and business consumption.